The next application deadline is Jan 30, 2025

 Frequently Asked Questions

-Can first-year students apply?
-Will upperclassman get priority?
+Q: Can first-year students apply?
+Will upperclassmen get priority?

-All students are welcome to apply.
-No preference is given to upperclassman or students with a certain major.
+A: All students are welcome to apply.
+No preference is given to upperclassmen or students with a certain major.

-If interested, students are encouraged to apply again, any previous applications are not taken into account.
+A: If interested, students are encouraged to apply again; any previous applications are not taken into account.

 People